radoslawjablonski/pepaste/README.md

 ```

-## NOTE: if you only need 'no more than N words in line' you can use following perl snipper:
+## PRO TIP: if you only need 'no more than N words in line' functionality you can use following perl snippet:

 ```
 # Change '3' to desired number of words per line